MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/Add-AzureRmLoadBalancerFrontendIpConfig.md

 PS C:\> Get-AzureRmLoadBalancer -Name "MyLB" -ResourceGroupName "NrpTest" | Add-AzureRmLoadBalancerFrontendIpConfig -Name "FrontendName" -Subnet $Subnet | Set-AzureRmLoadBalancer
 ```

-The first command gets the azure_2 virtual network named MyVnet and passes the result using the pipeline to the **Get-AzureRmVirtualNetworkSubnetConfig** cmdlet to get the subnet named MySubnet.
+The first command gets the Azure virtual network named MyVnet and passes the result using the pipeline to the **Get-AzureRmVirtualNetworkSubnetConfig** cmdlet to get the subnet named MySubnet.
 The command then stores the result in the variable named $Subnet.
 The second command gets the load balancer named MyLB and passes the result to the **Add-AzureRmLoadBalancerFrontendIpConfig** cmdlet that adds a front-end IP configuration to the load balancer with a dynamic private IP address from the subnet stored in the variable named $MySubnet.